-If a student is unable to return within the timeframe necessary to meet the 6-year-rule for graduation, they must receive permission from the AOA-COCA to extend their education past six (6) years from the date of original matriculation.
-Element 6.3 does not specify any exceptions to the six (6) year rule, therefore LECOM counts all time from date of matriculation.
-If a student reaches the 6-year time frame, the student will be considered withdrawn from matriculation.
-It is the student's responsibility to approach the AOA COCA for an exception based on any extenuating circumstances.
+If a student is unable to return within the timeframe necessary to meet the 6-year-rule for graduation, they must receive permission from the Dean to extend their education past six (6) years from the date of original matriculation.
+LECOM counts all time from date of matriculation toward the six-year time frame.
+Should a student reach the 6-year time frame, the student will be considered withdrawn from matriculation.